 Q1: How would you create a Salesforce system for a business that has intricate data security needs?

-• Role hierarchy: To control data access, establish a strong role hierarchy.
+- Role hierarchy: To control data access, establish a clear and robust role hierarchy.

-• Sharing rules: Put sharing rules into place to give people access to records outside of the role hierarchy.
+- Sharing rules: Implement sharing rules to grant access to records beyond the role hierarchy.

 Q2: Explain how you plan to migrate data from an old system to Salesforce.

-• Organization: Create a thorough migration plan with resources and timetables.
+- Organization: Create a thorough migration plan that includes resources and timetables.

-• Data cleansing: Prepare data for Salesforce data model by cleaning and transforming it.
+- Data cleansing: Prepare data for the Salesforce data model by cleaning and transforming it to ensure accuracy and consistency.

 Q3: How would you set up a personalized Salesforce approval procedure?